smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

   ]
 }
 ```
-**i.e two deployments, each with specific model deployments relative to their region**{: .important-statement}.
+**i.e two deployments, each with specific model deployments relative to their region.**{: .important-statement}

 - `for_each`: Iterates over the `local.cognitive_deployments` list to create a cognitive deployment for each model within each deployment.
-- `cognitive

-_account_id`: Specifies the ID of the cognitive account associated with the deployment, obtained from `each.value.cognitive_account_id`.
-This is dynamicaly assigned `azurerm_cognitive_account` resource block
+- `cognitive_account_id`: Specifies the ID of the cognitive account associated with the deployment, obtained from `each.value.cognitive_account_id`.
+This is dynamicaly assigned when the `azurerm_cognitive_account` resource block is deployed.
 - `name`: Sets the name of the cognitive deployment to `each.value.model_name`, which corresponds to the model.
 - `model`: Defines the cognitive model to be deployed, including its format, name, and version.
-The format is set to "OpenAI", and the name and version are obtained from `each.value.model_name` and `each.value.version`, respectively.
+The format is set to "OpenAI", and the name and version are obtained from
+  -`each.value.model_name` and `each.value.version`, respectively.
 - `scale`: Specifies the scale type for the deployment, which is set to "Standard" in this case.
 - `timeouts`: Configures timeouts for creating or updating the cognitive deployment.